-SECTION 2.
+- SECTION 2.
 COMPOSITION.
 The Leadership Team shall consist of a minimum of sixteen (16) and maximum of twenty-five (25) elected and appointed voting members.
-Members shall be one of four types, all are full voting members:

-- Elected officials: Each of the elected bodies of the four (4) local governments (Orange County, Chapel Hill, Carrboro, and Hillsborough) shall appoint one of their members to the Leadership Team. - Ex officio: The Directors of each of the following departments, or their official designee, shall serve on the Leadership Team: - Orange County Department of Social Services - o Orange County Department of Housing & Community Development - Town of Chapel Hill Office for Housing & Community (inclusive of Chapel Hill Housing Department) - Orange County Criminal Justice Resource Department - People with lived experience of homelessness. - Community members: The balance of representatives are made up of homeless service providers, faith-based communities, local businesses, UNC-CH, UNC Hospitals, developers/homebuilders, funders, Chambers of Commerce, prison system, victim service providers, LGBTQ advocates and organizations, and other homelessness stakeholders.
+Members shall be one of four types, all are full voting members: - Elected officials: Each of the elected bodies of the four (4) local governments (Orange County, Chapel Hill, Carrboro, and Hillsborough) shall appoint one of their members to the Leadership Team. - Ex officio: the Directors of each of the following departments, or their official designee, shall serve on the Leadership Team: - Orange County Department of Social Services - Orange County Department of Housing, Human Rights, & Community Development - Town of Chapel Hill Office for Housing & Community (inclusive of Chapel Hill Housing Department) - Orange County Criminal Justice Resource Department - People with lived experience of homelessness.: people who have experienced homelessness are eligible for a meeting stipend of \$50/for each attended Leadership Team meeting (by phone or in person) to defray transportation and other membership costs, to be paid quarterly. - Community members: The balance of representatives are made up of homeless service providers, faith-based communities, local businesses, UNC-CH, UNC Hospitals, developers/homebuilders, funders, Chambers of Commerce, prison system, victim service providers, LGBTQ advocates and organizations, and other homelessness stakeholders.

-The CoordinatorOCPEH Staff shall serve as a non-voting members of the board.
+The Coordinator shall serve as a non-voting member of the board.